Skip to main content

 What Is Separation Anxiety in Children?

-Separation anxiety is the distress children feel when apart from their primary caregiver—a deeply wired biological survival response, not a sign of weakness or poor parenting.
-Most children experience developmental separation anxiety as a normal phase.
-About 4% develop separation anxiety disorder (SAD), which is more intense, longer-lasting, and interferes with daily functioning.
+Separation anxiety is the distress your child feels when they are apart from you—and it is hardwired into their biology, not a sign of weakness or anything you did wrong.
+Most children go through it as a normal phase.
+About 4% develop separation anxiety disorder, where the distress is more intense, lasts longer, and gets in the way of everyday life.

-The distinction that matters is between developmental separation anxiety—a normal stage that nearly all children pass through—and separation anxiety disorder (SAD), which is more intense, longer-lasting, and interferes with daily functioning.
-Research shows that about 4% of children meet criteria for SAD, making it one of the most common childhood anxiety disorders.
+The key distinction is between developmental separation anxiety—a normal stage that nearly every child goes through—and separation anxiety disorder (SAD), which is more intense, lasts longer, and gets in the way of daily life.
+About 4% of kids develop SAD, making it one of the most common childhood anxiety issues.

 What Does Normal Separation Anxiety Look Like by Age?

-Separation anxiety follows a predictable developmental arc.
-Knowing what is expected at each age helps you distinguish normal distress from something that may need additional support.
+Separation anxiety follows a fairly predictable pattern as kids grow.
+Knowing what is normal at each age helps you tell the difference between expected distress and something that may need extra support.

 0-1